josh-hs-ko/Thesis/README.md

 Datatype-generic fold and induction are defined on top of descriptions.

 #### Thesis.Description.Horizontal
-Horizontal data, which can be separated into "shape" and "core" (cf. containers).
+Horizontal data, which can be separated into "shape" and "core" (cf. containers), and shape equivalence.

-#### Thesis.Description.HorizontalEquivalence
-An inductively defined equivalence between description-based data that poses little restriction on their actual types.

 #### Thesis.Ornament
 Definition of ornaments, i.e., a universe for simple, structural natural transformations between functors decoded from descriptions.